chings-eu/tailoryourbim.github.io/_posts/2022/2022-09-03-compile-f#-codes-without-restarting-revit.markdown

 I'll be grateful to receive some feedbacks via [e-mail][Contact] from you to improve **tyRCore**!
 And if you like it, buy me a coffee by following a click on the coffee cup on the right-hand side corner of this page.

-Until then, dig in and have fun!
+Until next time, dig in and have fun!

 [Set up F# solution]: ../Start-Up-an-FSharp-Solution-for-Revit-Plug-In